ubccr/ccrdocs/pages/cloud/lake-effect.md

     * Must be purchased in 8 hour increments
     * Can be used in 30 minute chunks
-    * Contact ccr-help for estimates on required time
+    * [Contact CCR Help](../help.md) for estimates on required time

 !!!
 Note
     Pricing is for UB faculty/staff.
-External (non-UB) users please contact ccr-help@buffalo.edu to discuss your individual needs.
+External (non-UB) users please [Contact CCR Help](../help.md) to discuss your individual needs.

 ### Use and Misuse